grnet/archipelago/docs/design/flows.rst

 the following ids:

 - **Resource id** : which is unique for every resource.
-This can be a monotonically increased 64-bit integer, assigned on resource creation.
+This can be a monotonically increasing 64-bit integer, assigned on resource creation.
 - **Peer id** : which is unique for every peer type supported by Archipelago.
 - **Flow id** : Extra tag to group requests in an arbitrary way.